An urban forest in the City of Belmont

 Council endorsement of Urban Forest Strategy

-The Urban Forest Strategy 2025-2030 will attend the Ordinary Council Meeting on Tuesday 24 June with a recommendation for endorsement
+The Urban Forest Strategy 2025-2030 attended the Ordinary Council Meeting on Tuesday 24 June.

 View strategy document and recommendation in the Meeting Agenda (Item 12.2).